ccsc-journal/ccsc-editor/README.md

 - Posters
 - Panels

-There are two ways to use templates to format your work.
+There are two ways to use the templates to format your work.

 # Use Overleaf 2.0
 1. Go to https://v2.overleaf.com/ and setup an account for free.